Blood Loss - A Practical Demonstration

 The demonstration extends to the absorbency of a standard ambulance dressing versus a military-grade bandage, revealing significant differences in their capacities to manage blood loss.

-• Ambulance Dressing: Quickly saturates and leaks, indicating limited absorbency for significant blood loss.
+• Ambulance (Trauma/Emergency) Dressing: Quickly saturates and leaks, indicating limited absorbency for significant blood loss.

 • Military-Grade Bandage: Effectively retains the blood without leakage, demonstrating superior absorbency for severe injuries.